 How to tell others about the skills you’ve learned through Scouts, Explorers, and Network.

-We’ve made a few changes to The Ramblers’ Challenge and excited to announce that the challenge is now open to all Scout Network members and all adult leaders and volunteers (aged 18 or over) across North Yorkshire and the NE Scout region.
+The Ramblers’ Challenge is open to all Scout Network members and all adult leaders and volunteers (aged 18 or over) across North Yorkshire and the NE Scout region.

 The challenge is to either walk, run, sail or row for a total of 200 miles (or 400 miles by bicycle or skateboard) over a consecutive four-month period.
 That works out at either 50 or 100 miles every month and members can decide when they want to start the challenge.